SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

-Title: How to create build and publish a Python package
+Title: How to create, build and publish a Python package
 Category: Python
 Date: 2021-04-20
 Tags: Python, Pypi, Anaconda, conda-forge